Akalu/cloud-security/README.md

 Keycloak initial setup
 =======================

-The most difficult part would be the keycloak server installation
+The most difficult part would be the keycloak server installation and configuration

 The server alone can be installed using the following command: